 Now it’s time to dream!
 What will you do?
 What community will you engage?
 Write things down and don’t worry how crazy they sound (the more you write, the more you can sift the good from the bad).
 You might want to look at step 2 to get some ideas for what you’ll have to submit.

 Submit your idea.
 Have one person on your team fill out the idea submission form by Friday, December 4, 2020.

 When you’re ready to submit, choose one person from your team to act as your team captain and fill out the idea submission form with your team’s answers to these three questions:

-- Briefly describe your idea, outline its goals, and describe how it will utilize and/or increase student-community engagement in your target community.
+- Briefly describe your idea, outline its goals, and describe how it will enable you to work with community partners towards innovative and meaningful impact.